A climate controlled basement storage room

 For unopened containers, shelf life is straightforward.
 Assuming the components are stored in a dry, warm place, you'll have:

-Regardless, once a bottle is opened, its contents are on a clock.
+Either way, once a bottle is opened, its contents are on a clock.

 For bottles of epoxy resin and hardener that have been opened at least once, shelf life becomes roughly the following:

-This is an industry wide concern, affecting every brand, as it is a fundamental characteristic of epoxy and many other polymers and plastics.
+This is an industry-wide concern, affecting every brand, as it is a fundamental characteristic of epoxy and many other polymers and plastics.
 For epoxy, it is most noticeable with clear resins, meaning those used primarily for their glasslike appearance.

-The best way to avoid it is to only purchase what you need (and usually a little extra to be safe), and use it all for your project once you open the containers.
+The easiest way to avoid it is to only purchase what you need (and usually a little extra to be safe), and use it all for your project once you open the containers.
 You can always order more for future projects.

 What else causes "yellowing" in epoxy?
 Can it be prevented?